-In 2013, American Indians and Alaska Natives had the highest poverty rate of any group — 29.2 percent as opposed to the nation as a whole at 15.9 percent — according to the United States Census Bureau.
+American Indians and Alaska Natives have the highest poverty rate of any group — 29.2 percent as opposed to the nation as a whole at 15.9 percent — according to 2013 data from the United States Census Bureau.
 Projected poverty rates for American Indians and Alaska Native elders in 2030 are 10.9 percent, more than twice the rest of the total population, which is projected to be 4.7 percent.

-The consortium body provide insights and techniques to the Aging Network about effective outreach and meaningful involvement with a person-centered approach in serving diverse elders.
-The consortium is developing a comprehensive body of culturally relevant technical assistance that can be tailored to meet the service delivery needs of Hispanic, Asian and Pacific Islander, African American, LGBTQ and American Indian and Alaska Native elders.
+The consortium provides insights and techniques to the Aging Network about effective outreach and meaningful involvement with a person-centered approach in serving diverse elders.
+They develop comprehensive culturally relevant technical assistance that can be tailored to meet the service delivery needs of Hispanic, Asian and Pacific Islander, African American, LGBTQ and American Indian and Alaska Native elders.

-NICOA integrates culturally relevant training and technical assistance.
-This training and technical assistance highlights barriers to services that all American Indian and Alaska Native elders face and strategies and tools for overcoming those barriers.
+NICOA integrated culturally relevant training and technical assistance that highlighted the barriers to services that all American Indian and Alaska Native elders face as well as the strategies and tools for overcoming those barriers.

 Our collection of digital stories shares elders personal stories and experiences.
 The stories were created, written, and narrated by elders, then paired with their personal photos and other media to provide a modern approach to traditional oral storytelling.

 NICOA’s Your Money, Your Goals program offers a variety of resources and training materials to help elders with their money challenges, and can be adapted to fit each elder’s priorities and goals.
 Another available program is Money Smart for Older Adults, a resource guide that has sound advice on how to avoid telephone and internet scams, as well as identity theft and scams aimed at homeowners and veterans.